Cariprazine

 Cariprazine, sold under the brand name Vraylar among others, is an atypical antipsychotic developed by Gedeon Richter, which is used in the treatment of schizophrenia and bipolar disorder.
 It is also prescribed as an add-on treatment for bipolar depression and major depressive disorder.
 Cariprazine acts primarily as a D_{3} and D_{2} receptor partial agonist, with a preference for the D_{3} receptor.
 It is a partial agonist at the serotonin 5-HT_{1A} receptor and acts as an antagonist at 5-HT_{2B} and 5-HT_{2A} receptors.
 It is taken by mouth.
-The most prevalent side effects include nausea, mild sedation, fatigue, and dizziness.
+The most prevalent side effects include nausea, mild sedation, fatigue, diabetes regardless of weight changes, and dizziness.
 At higher dosages, there is an increased risk for restlessness, insomnia, and tremors.